pape1412/airbnb/README.md

 - q2_airbnb_income.ipynb
 - q3_airbnb_income_features.ipynb
 ```
 The notebooks include the code to answer all three questions as well as markdown cells that outline the underlying thought process and a discussion of the obtained results.
-The folder _data_ includes a ```.geojson object that was used to draw a choropleth map of Berlin neighbourhood groups:
+The folder _data_ includes a ```.geojson``` object that was used to draw a choropleth map of Berlin districts (in the data set referred to as neighbourhood groups):
 ```
 - berlin_neighbourhood_groups.geojson
 ```